-We will send tissue samples of your cancer removed during the operation to the laboratory so they can be examined under a microscope.
-Depending on the results, you may need further treatment.
+Tissue samples of your cancer removed during the operation will be sent to the laboratory and examined under a microscope.
+Depending on the result of this investigation, you may need further treatment.

 Your individual treatment will be carefully planned and the medical team will explain this to you.
 Please remember that this leaflet is a general guide and your needs may be slightly different.
+The average length of stay in hospital for a mandibulectomy is usually around two weeks.